Zou Shiming

-Zou Shiming (邹市明 (Zōu Shìmíng); born 18 May 1981) is a Chinese former professional boxer who competed from 2013 to 2017 and held the WBO flyweight title from 2016 to 2017.
-As an amateur, Zou is China's most successful boxer of all time.
+Zou Shiming (邹市明 (Zōu Shìmíng); born 18 May 1981) is a Chinese former boxer and two-time Olympic champion.
+In amateur boxing, he is China's most successful boxer of all time.
 In the light-flyweight division, he won three consecutive Olympic medals (bronze in 2004 and gold in 2008 and 2012), as well as three World Amateur Boxing Championships gold medals in 2005, 2007 and 2011.
+He competed in professional boxing from 2013 to 2017 and held the World Boxing Organization (WBO) flyweight title from 2016 to 2017.

 Amateur career

-Zou Shiming competed in his first amateur boxing competition at the 2004 Asian Amateur Boxing Championships and won silver, losing in the final to Noman Karim but qualifying for the 2004 Summer Olympics.
+Zou Shiming competed in his first amateur boxing competition at the 2004 Asian Amateur Boxing Championships and won silver, losing in the final to Pakistan's Noman Karim but qualifying for the 2004 Summer Olympics.
 At the 2004 Summer Olympics, he won his first match by beating Rau'shee Warren in the round of 32.
 He lost to eventual champion Yan Bartelemí in the semi-finals and ended up winning bronze.
 Zou won the 2005 World Amateur Boxing Championships by beating Pál Bedák in the final, becoming the first ever Chinese boxer to win the tournament.
 At the 2006 Asian Games, Zou won gold by beating Suban Pannon 21–1 in the final match.
 He repeated his triumph from 2005 at the 2007 World Amateur Boxing Championships, beating David Ayrapetyan early in the tournament and Harry Tanamor in the final; however, Zou had to settle for silver at the 2007 Asian Amateur Boxing Championships, losing in the final against Pürevdorjiin Serdamba.

 At the 2008 Summer Olympics, Zou won China's 50th gold medal of the tournament by winning the final of the light flyweight event, winning China's first ever gold medal in Olympic boxing.
 During the final, Serdamba, his opponent from the final of the 2007 Asian Amateur Boxing Championships, was forced to retire due to a shoulder injury.
 After Serdamba was not able to continue, Zou burst into tears in compassion for his fellow boxer's injury.
 Zou did not compete in the 2009 World Amateur Boxing Championships, but he came back to win gold at the 2010 Asian Games.
 He also won his third straight gold at the 2011 World Amateur Boxing Championships.
 Zou won gold again at the 2012 Summer Olympics by beating Kaeo Pongprayoon 13–10, but several critics regarded his victory as controversial.

-After the 2012 Summer Olympics, Zou decided to make the switch from amateur boxing to professional boxing.
+After the 2012 Summer Olympics, aged 32, Zou decided to switch from amateur boxing to professional boxing.